 Fund Wholesalers are facing radical role redefinition.
-Recent reports indicate that the wholesaler ranks are thinning and asset managers are looking for different ways to interact with advisors and better position their products in an advisor’s book of business.
+In recent years, the wholesaler ranks have been thinning and asset managers are looking for different ways to attract advisor attention and better position their products in an advisor’s book of business.

-In order to meet the challenges of the rapidly changing wealth management landscape, wholesalers are going to have to evolve.
-Wholesalers need to redefine themselves and their role.
-They need to adapt faster than their competitors and solve the three critical issues facing wholesalers today:
+In order to meet the challenges of the rapidly changing wealth management landscape wholesalers are going to have to redefine themselves and their role.

 - Challenge #1: Differentiate yourself from the competition